fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 We achieve complex animations by:

-1. using `keyframes` to define the stages and styles of the animation; and
+1. using `keyframes` to define a reusable “template” animation that includes multiple states; then
-1. applying `animation` properties to the element we want to animate, including assiging one or more keyframe names.
+1. applying `animation` properties to an element we want to animate, including assiging one or more keyframe names.

 Here’s how you do it: